Top 15 Flatbed Trucking Companies to Ship With in 2025 (& How to Choose)

 Melton Truck Lines

-Melton Truck Lines has a fleet of flatbed and step-deck trailers which it uses to serve customers across the U.S., Canada and Mexico.
+Melton Truck Lines has a fleet of flatbed and step-deck trailers which it uses to serve customers across the U.S., Canada, and Mexico.
 A Quest for Quality award winner, Melton boasts industry-leading service levels and quality equipment.

-• Services: Flatbed, heavy specialized, freight brokerage
+• Services: Flatbed, cross-border, heavy specialized, freight brokerage

 • Founded Date: 1954

-• Headquarters: Tulsa, Oklahoma
+• Headquarters: Tulsa, Okla.

 • Number of Tractors**: 1,400+

-• Flatbed Trailer Variety*: 53-foot flatbeds, 53-foot step-decks.
+• Flatbed Trailer Variety*: 53-foot flatbeds, 53-foot step decks.

 CRST The Transportation Solution